 It's a big challenge, though, to bridge the gap between defining data governance policies and implementing them.
 The policies are intended to assert control and oversight over the quality of data assets across business workflows, yet data stewards are often tasked with critical data quality management responsibilities without being given the proper training or technology.

 That's where data lineage tools come in.
 Metadata-based data lineage information documents the journey that data objects take through an organization's systems.
 Lineage records can help data analysts and other end users understand the data they work with, but it also simplifies two critical data governance procedures: analyzing the root causes of data quality issues and the impact of changes to data sets in source systems.

 Data lineage and data governance

-Data lineage tools can simplify the root cause analysis process by providing visibility into the sequence of processing stages through which the data flows.
-The quality of the data can be examined at each point of the processing flow, enabling IT to find the point of introduction of data errors.
+In the root cause analysis process, data lineage tools provide visibility into the sequence of processing stages through which the data that's being checked flows.
+The quality of the data can be examined at each stage, enabling data governance and data quality teams to find the points where data errors originate.

-A data lineage tool can also help data stewards stay on top of unexpected data source format and structural changes in today's environments, which are much more dynamic than they were in the past.
+Data lineage tools can also help them do impact analysis to stay on top of issues caused by changes to source data formats and structures in data management environments, which often are much more dynamic now than they were in the past.

-When data sources change, there may be unintended consequences downstream.
-By working forward from the point of data acquisition, the data steward can rely on data lineage to help trace the data dependencies and determine the processing stages that have been affected by the change in the data.
-This can enable the data steward to consider how to re-engineer the processing stage to accommodate the changes and ensure that data remains consistent in different systems.
+When source data changes, there may be unintended consequences downstream.
+By working forward from the point of data creation or collection, a data steward can rely on data lineage documentation to help trace data dependencies and determine the processing stages that are affected by the changes in the data.
+This enables the data governance and data management teams to reengineer the affected stages to accommodate the changes and ensure that data remains consistent in different systems.